-Unclip the standoffs holding the tube cage in place and swing it away from the tubes or remove it.
-Use caution and common sense when attempting to Service the amplifier or touching the tubes after the amplifier has been on, as they may be extremely hot!
-Allow the tubes to cool completely before attempting to remove them or service the amplifier.
-If they are hot and you can't want to wait for them to cool off, try grasping them with a heat protecting oven glove, thick leather gloves, or a rag and also note that the glass down around the silver portion at the tip is considerably less hot which makes them easier to handle.
-Slowly and gently rock the tube back and forth as you pull it away from its socket, being careful not to bend the pins or break off the plastic guide pin.
+First may we suggest that you set the amplifier up on something so that you can get to the tubes comfortably without having to bend down.
+It also helps to have adequate lighting as you will need to see the tube sockets clearly to swap tubes.
+Use caution and common sense when touching the tubes after the amplifier has been on as they may be extremely hot!
+If they are hot and you don't want to wait for them to cool off, try grasping them with a rag and also note that the glass down around the bulbous silvery tip is considerably less hot which makes it easier to handle.
+Gently rock the tube back and forth as you pull it away from its socket.